5 Things to Do with Your Kids Before Back to School

 READ MORE: Ways to Have Fun at District Kids

-Cost $24 for adults, $18 for youth ages 2–11, and free for children under 2
+Orlando Science Center: Cost $29 for adults, $22 for youth ages 2–11, and free for children under 2

-Whether you’re looking for an educational experience or a fun family outing, the Orlando Science Center is a classic idea.
+As an educational experience or a fun family outing, the Orlando Science Center is a classic idea.
 Hours are usually reduced a little once school is back in session, so summer is a great time to visit.

 The Orlando Science Center is four floors of fun, and some areas can easily be overlooked.
 So be sure to read our Expert Tips for Visiting the Orlando Science Center before you go.